featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 #### 3. Check FeatureHub Repository readyness and request feature state

-Feature flag rollout strategies and user targeting are all determined by the active user - context.
+Feature flag rollout strategies and user targeting are all determined by the active _user context_.
 If you are not intending to use rollout strategies, you can pass empty context to the SDK.

 **Client Side evaluation**